Trump Gold Card Visa Cost: Complete 2026 Breakdown

 Gold Card vs. EB-5 Visa: Direct Comparison

-The most relevant comparison for potential Gold Card applicants is the existing EB-5 Immigrant Investor Program, which has served as America’s primary investment-based immigration pathway for decades.
+The most relevant comparison for potential Gold Card applicants is the existing EB-5 Immigrant Investor Program.
+For a full side-by-side analysis, see our Gold Card vs EB-5 comparison, which has served as America’s primary investment-based immigration pathway for decades.
+Key distinction: The EB-5 is an investment (capital at risk that may be returned); the Gold Card is a non-refundable gift.

-Targeted Employment Area (TEA) Discount Not specified Yes ($800K in qualifying areas)
+TEA Discount Not applicable Yes ($800K in qualifying areas)

 Annual Quota Not specified Limited (approximately 10,000)